 92 – Sell gold or silver

 I am sure that you have seen all the tv adverts offering to buy your unwanted gold jewellery, and there can be big money to be made by doing this.
+Gold can be a great investment.
 Have a look through your jewellery box to see if you have any broken necklaces or mismatched earrings that you wouldn’t mind parting with.
 Gold is bought by the weight, so anything with fancy stones won’t get you any more money.
 It can be really lucrative – a 9ct gold butterfly earring back can fetch around £4.

 Remember to shop around when you are looking to get your gold priced.
 I was quoted £350 from a local jewellery store, and I actually received £698.82 from Hatton Garden Metals.
 Please do send any gold via special delivery – it does cost more but it is worth the extra protection.